Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

 - "Archverse" shall mean the Archverse discord server, and/or any server that it might get renamed to or merged into in the future.

+- "Server" shall mean the same thing as Archverse

+- "We" shall mean the combined group of people in the administration and moderation team

 - "Community" shall mean the all of the members, admins, moderation team, and bots and apps combined

 - "Code Of Conduct" shall refer to this document